NickStephens/Clite/README.md

 > <a href="http://highered.mcgraw-hill.com/sites/0072866098/student_view0/clite_interpreter_.html">here</a>, it goes hand-in-hand with the book
 > <u>Programming Languages: Priniciples and Paradigms</u> by Allen B. Tucker and
 > Robert E. Noonan.
 However, the JVM ByteCode compilation extension and _CliteF_
 > interpretation is largely of my own design.
+I am not responsible for the language'
+> s specification

 __Dependencies:__ <a href="http://jasmin.sourceforge.net/">Jasmin</a>